QuotaClub

 A$90,000 to A$150,000+: the SDR earnings range in Australia in 2026

 Total compensation for SDR roles in Australia in 2026 ranges from A$90,000 OTE at the entry-level (Junior SDR, no prior tech sales) to A$150,000+ OTE at the BDR/AE hybrid level (the senior end of the prospecting track, before fully closing).
-Top performers consistently above quota typically push 15% beyond the published range high.
+The calculator’s top-performer output applies a 15% scenario uplift to the upper end of each band.
+It is not a promise or a measured Australian average.

 A$90k–$150k+